 Day 3: Reykjavik to Vik

-Start your ring road journey on an easy trip along the south coast towards the seaside town of Vik.
+Begin your Iceland road trip by driving an easy stretch along the south coast towards the seaside town of Vik.
 Total driving time is only about 2-3 hours, but allow the whole day to reach your accommodation as there are plenty of stops along this route.

 You’ll be passing volcanoes and glacier covered mountains, and the meltwater from these glaciers makes for some pretty waterfalls.
-Stop off at the lovely Sejalandsfoss waterfall which you can walk behind, and climb up to the viewpoint next to Skogafoss waterfall for a stunning view.
+Stop off at the delicate Sejalandsfoss waterfall which you can walk behind, and climb up to the viewpoint next to the much more powerful Skogafoss waterfall for a stunning view.

 Day 4: Vik to Hofn

-Stay overnight near Hofn.
-We loved the huts at Lambus, another hour or so on from Jokulsarlon.
+Stay overnight in or near Hofn.
+We loved the huts at Lambhus, another hour or so on from Jokulsarlon.
 These are only open in the summer months but have fantastic glacier views.

 Day 5: Hofn to the East Fjords